scenarios-com/json-api-ext-revisions/README.md

   ext="https://github.com/scenarios-com/json-api-ext-revisions"
 ```

-#### Namespace
+### Namespace

 The namespace for this extension's members and query parameters is `revisions`.

 ## Requirements

-The following list is a draft set of requirements for Revisioning.

 A Revision...

 - ...may be immutable
 - ...must revise an earlier Revision, except the first Revision
-- ...should be identified using a 8 character string of hexadecimal digits
+- ...should be identified using an 8 character string of hexadecimal digits

 A Revisioned Resource...